-Leica Q Typ 116 versus Sony RX100
+Leica Q Typ 116 vs Sony RX100

-The Leica Q (Typ 116) and the Sony Cyber-shot DSC-RX100 are two digital cameras that were officially introduced, respectively, in June 2015 and June 2012.
+The Leica Q (Typ 116) and the Sony Cyber-shot DSC-RX100 are two digital cameras that were announced, respectively, in June 2015 and June 2012.
 Both the Q Typ 116 and the RX100 are fixed lens compact cameras that are based on a full frame (Q Typ 116) and an one-inch (RX100) sensor.
-The Leica has a resolution of 24 megapixel, whereas the Sony provides 20 MP.
+The Leica has a resolution of 24 megapixels, whereas the Sony provides 20 MP.

 If the front view area (width x height) of the cameras is taken as an aggregate measure of their size, the Sony RX100 is considerably smaller (43 percent) than the Leica Q Typ 116.
 Moreover, the RX100 is substantially lighter (63 percent) than the Q Typ 116.
 In this context, it is worth noting that neither the Q Typ 116 nor the RX100 are weather-sealed.

 Concerning battery life, the Q Typ 116 gets 300 shots out of its BP-DC12 battery, while the RX100 can take 330 images on a single charge of its NP-BX1 power pack.
 The power pack in the RX100 can be charged via the USB port, which can be very convenient when travelling.

 The adjacent table lists the principal physical characteristics of the two cameras alongside a wider set of alternatives.
 In case you want to display and compare another camera duo, just click on the right or left arrow next to the camera that you would like to inspect.
 Alternatively, you can also use the CAM-parator to select your camera combination among a larger number of options.